mageplaza/magento-2-better-popup/README.md

 # The Best Magento 2 Popup extension FREE

+> **(Update) 2023-02-20**: This project will be marked as a paid item and no longer be maintained as free.
+For further updates and technical support, please follow [Magento 2 Better Popup](http://www.mageplaza.com/magento-2-better-popup/) for more information.
+We understand that this change might create inconvenience for our users.
+However, this is to ensure that the module will be updated with more useful features to support Magento 2 stores better.
+If you have any concerns or ideas about any features you would like to see, don’t hesitate to [contact us](https://www.mageplaza.com/support/) and leave a request.

 **Mageplaza Magento 2 Better Popup extension (Exit Intent / Newsletter Popup)** cuts down the number of abandoning visitors of a store, and to help convert them to actual customers or subscribers.

 **Exit-intent technology** plays the fundamental role in building better pop-ups, visitors who are about to leave your websites will be kept staying for a little longer by a subscription invitation or a discount offer.